The “Original” High-RNA Green Superfood

-REJUVENATE!™ works most effectively when combined with foundational supplements, which are consist of a multivitamin (such as Multi Two or Mighty Multi-Vite™), an essential fatty acid supplement (such as Omega Plus or Essential Fats Plus E), and a Vitamin C formula (such as PRO-C™).
+REJUVENATE!™ works most effectively when combined with foundational supplements, which are consist of a multivitamin (such as Multi Two or Mighty Multi-Vite™), an essential fatty acid supplement (such as Omega Plus or Essential Fats Plus E), and a Vitamin C and/or antioxidant formula (e.g., PRO-C™ or Ultimate Protector™).
 Foundational supplements are the core of a complete nutritional supplement program.
 Additional specific condition formulas may be added depending on your individual requirements, needs, and health goals.

 In addition to a high-quality multivitamin (such as Mighty Multi-Vite!™) and other foundational supplements providing basic nutrients required for health, we highly recommend a high-potency B-complex supplement (like B-Complex-50) while consuming REJUVENATE!™.
 These supplements provide nutrients for optimizing the effects of dietary nucleic acids in the body.